ibrajix/ibrajix/README.md

 ## PORTFOLIO

-You can download my portfolio app (this repo) to learn more about me:
+You can download my portfolio app (<a href="https://github.com/ibrajix/ibrajix/">this repo</a>) to learn more about me:

 - Go to <a href="https://github.com/ibrajix/ibrajix/releases">Releases</a> to download the latest apk of my portfolio app